-The School Psychology and Counseling programs at William & Mary prepare highly qualified professionals to practice in the public schools or in related educational and mental health settings.
+The School Psychology and Counseling programs at William & Mary prepare highly qualified professionals to practice in public schools and mental health settings.
 The benefits of these programs include small class sizes, approachable professors, a collegial atmosphere and a focus on practical experiences.

 School Psychology Program

 Growing up isn't always easy.
 All children and adolescents face problems from time to time and some struggle to overcome serious problems.
 School psychologists are there to help.
 They work in school settings and interact with many different people to provide children with the resources they need to face challenges and to succeed.
-For example, school psychologists work with children to help them develop anger management skills, they collaborate with educators to establish school-based family resource centers, they evaluate the effectiveness of after-school programs, they facilitate parent support groups, and they assess the brain functioning of students with dyslexia.
+For example, school psychologists work with children to help them develop anger management skills, collaborate with educators to establish school-based family resource centers, evaluate the effectiveness of after-school programs, facilitate parent support groups, and assess the brain functioning of students with dyslexia.
 The School Psychology Program at William & Mary is an innovative 3-year program in which students begin working within schools during their first semester.
-Students build close, collaborative relationships with the School Psychology faculty members and with a group of highly skilled clinical faculty members who work as school psychologists in area school divisions as they tackle real-world issues.
-At W&M, school psychology graduate students don’t wait until after graduation to start making a real difference in children’s lives.
-View School Psychology Newsletter